dyl018/ohw24_proj_ocean_object_detection_au/README.md

 Cowley, D., Ginting, D.

 ## Background
-Detecting marine objects is useful for a variety of applications.
+Detecting marine objects is useful for a variety of applications and there are many tools.
 This project is attempting to identify these objects at a selected location and produce usable output for further analysis, utilising a combination of existing tools and packages for multiple programming languages.

 ## Goals
 The main goals of this project are to provide updated tools for locating different types of objects on the surface of the sea.
 This involves a few key steps: